We Are Workers’ Lawyers.

 A power of attorney provides an individual with the legal authority to act on another’s behalf.

-• Can be a general power of attorney, which gives a person full and unrestricted rights.
+That power is limited to that which the writing allows.
+You can have a general power of attorney, which gives a person full and unrestricted rights.

-Power of Attorney for Health Care Procedures
+Power Of Attorney For Health Care Procedures

-• Specifically designates who is supposed to make decisions on health care matters if a person is incapacitated.
+A special power of attorney allows a person to make health care decisions for another.
+Specifically, it designates who is supposed to make decisions on health care matters if a person is incapacitated.

 Who makes decisions about life sustaining procedures?

-• Best option: A competent adult may make his or her own decision if he or she is going to be on life support.
+Deciding who makes life support decisions on your behalf is important.
+A competent adult may make his or her own decision if he or she is going to be on life support.

-• A witness must be present at the time the consultation and decision are made.
+In addition, a witness must be present at the time the consultation and decision are made.

 Call Today For A Free Consultation

 Do you still have questions?
-We offer a free, initial consultation appointment to give you a chance to ask your specific questions.
+We offer a free initial consultation appointment to give you a chance to ask your specific questions.
 Call us today at 888-773-8531 or reach out through our website form to schedule your free appointment.